Cuphea Growth and Care Guide

 Introduction to Cuphea

 Cuphea has a large universe of versatile and hardy additions to gardens, celebrated for its tiny, vibrant flowers and lush green foliage.
-Native to tropical and subtropical regions of the Americas, Cuphea belongs to the Lythraceae family and thrives in a variety of settings, including borders, containers, and pollinator gardens.
-With its long-lasting blooms and ease of care, it has become a favorite among gardeners, particularly in warmer zones where it grows as a perennial, while in cooler climates, it is often treated as an annual.
+Native to tropical and subtropical regions of the Americas, Cuphea belongs to the Lythraceae family and truly shines in warm conditions.
+In our gardens, it fits comfortably into borders, containers, and dedicated pollinator spaces.
+In warmer Zones it behaves like a dependable perennial with real staying power, and in cooler climates it makes an outstanding long season annual that earns its keep from Spring through Frost.

 There are four types of Cuphea commonly found in garden centers: